uoeIDS/IDS_website/content/assessments/project.en.md

 Your report must also contain a link to the GitHub repository for your project, and you must add the course GitHub page (username: uoeIDS) to this GitHub repository, similar to the homework process.
 {{% /notice %}}  -->

+{{% notice tip %}}
+To find the word count of your report, ensure that you have your report `.Rmd` file open and in the editor panel (top-left) and then navigate to `Edit > Word Count`.
+The presented value ignores all text within code chunks.
+It counts the words that appears in the title, section headings and the main text of your report.
+{{% /notice %}}

 ### Team peer evaluation

 You will be asked to fill out a survey where you rate the contribution and teamwork of each team member at the end.
 Submitting this information is a prerequisite for getting credit on the team member evaluation.